alvinmatias69/daruma-backend/README.md

     ```
     npm install
     ```
-    _By default, this project will use postgres as database.
+    _By default, this project will use mysql as database.
 To use another database service, install the correspondent driver_

 2. Edit environment variable.
     Edit `.env.example` file according to your environment setup.
 Save the file as `.env`
     ```env
     PORT=3000
-    DB_TYPE=postgres
     DB_HOST=localhost
     DB_USER=test
     DB_PASS=test